jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

   1. Click **CREATE APPLICATION**
   2. In the Create application window, fill in the **Name** and **Host** fields, and click **CREATE**.

-![BlueMix Create App dialog][8]
+![Bluemix Create App dialog][8]

-The **Name** is a simple name you can use to find this application the next time you come back to the BlueMix dashboard. **Host** partially defines the URL (the rest comes BlueMix itself) that lets you access your new app from the Internet.
+The **Name** is a simple name you can use to find this application the next time you come back to the Bluemix dashboard. **Host** partially defines the URL (the rest comes Bluemix itself) that lets you access your new app from the Internet.
 As you probably guessed, this URL must be unique, since the URL space is shared amongst all users.

 That's all there is to it!
 It takes a short while for the application to start up, but once it does a tile on the dashboard shows it running.